 “Well,” others suggested, “Alf says what conservatives say but in a working-class voice.
 Maybe that’s why.”

 “No, I unnerstan dat,” Speight would cry, downing another whiskey, “but wot I mean is, I took da w-worst of what I saw im me farver, and ex-exaggerated it even more, like, just to m-make sure, like, so nobody in tha hole worl could possibly like im, yet, dey b-bloody DO!
-It’s incredible!”
+It’s unfinkable!”

 “Perhaps it’s because Warren Mitchell is such a good persuader,” others would suggest.

 “Ya fink?”
-Speight wondered.
+Speight spluttered.
 “Geez, I ‘ope dat ain’t frikken true, ‘cos if, if, if it is, den wot the b-bleedin’ ‘ell am I doin?
 If yor right, den all my work is fer n-nuffin!
 I’m ‘elpin’ the fu–ing Tories!”

 The Mirror